socialray/makahiki-ktuh/doc/configuration-settings-page.rst

 Retrieve the Settings Page
 ==========================

-The on-line user interface to Makahiki administrative functions is obtained via the Settings page.
-(There are also command-line administrative functions, which are documented in :ref:`section-developer-guide-management-commands`.)
+In order to accomplish any online administrative tasks, you must:

+  * Login with an account that has administrator privileges
+  * Navigate to the "Settings" page, from which you can eventually get to the administrative page of interest.

+.. note:: In addition to the online administrator interface, there are also administative capabilities available through the command line.
+These are documented in :ref:`section-developer-guide-management-commands`.

 Log in as admin
 ---------------